alexvoronov/geonetworking/README.md

 ### Scope

-Only Single Hop Broadcast is supported at the moment, and GeoBroadcast is planned.
-There are currently no plans to implement GeoAnycast or GeoUnicast, and no plans to implement security either.
+Sending and receiving Single Hop Broadcast and GeoBroadcast is supported.
+Forwarding of GeoBroadcast packets is on the wishlist.
+There are currently no plans for GeoUnicast or Security.

 ### Implementation